RRZE-HPC/likwid/doc/likwid-doxygen.md

 LIKWID requires in most environments some daemon application to perform its operations with higher priviledges:
 - \ref likwid-accessD : Daemon to perform MSR and PCI read/write operations with higher priviledges.
 - \ref likwid-setFreq : Daemon to set the CPU frequencies with higher priviledges.

+If you are using LIKWID inside of containers, you probably want to use:
+- \ref likwid-bridge : Proxy application to use LIKWID inside of containers

 Optionally, a global configuration file \ref likwid.cfg can be given to modify some basic run time parameters of LIKWID.